BitForge95/p2p-transfer/README.md

-# JTorrent: Java BitTorrent Client
+# JTorrent: Multi-Threaded BitTorrent Client

 A lightweight, multi-threaded implementation of a BitTorrent client written entirely from scratch in Java.